abiraihan/test_app/README.md

 7.	**Create a New rails application**
     - ```$ rails new app-name --database=postgresql```
+    - Create a New Rails application with Bootstrap and Javascript bundling
+      - ```$ rails new app-name -d postgresql -j esbuild --css bootstrap```

 8.	**Add gem to gemfile**
     - ```gem ‘Activerecord-postgis-adapter’```